About

 This website was created by Emily Bray as part of her PhD research project at Western Sydney University.
-It was developed thanks to funding from the SpineCare Foundation, and in collaboration with Northcott, young people with spinal cord injuries (SCI) and parents/ caregivers.
+It was made possible through the support of the SpineCare Foundation and was co-designed in collaboration with Northcott, as well as young people living with spinal cord injuries (SCI) and their families and caregivers.

 To keep up to date with the latest news and updates on Emily’s research related to the healthcare transition of young people with SCI click HERE.